-- The Data Protection Act 1998 which provides a framework where data may be shared on a legal basis.
-Any requests by outside agencies for data require informed consent unless a child is likely to be at significant risk. - Only the minimum information necessary is shared and only shared with whoever is deemed necessary. - Safeguarding - The amount of information shared must be in proportion to the needs and purposes of the person asking. - Information must be accurately recorded and must be dated and signed.
+- The Data Protection Act 1998, which provides a framework where data may be shared on a legal basis.
+Any requests by outside agencies for data require informed consent unless a child is likely to be at significant risk. - Only the minimum information necessary is shared and only shared with whoever is deemed necessary. - Safeguarding - The amount of information shared must be in proportion to the needs and purposes of the person asking. - Information must be accurately recorded on CPOMS our electronic safeguarding database.